Last Updated on October 11, 2022

 One of the most universally useful features you can set up using Android Enterprise is a phone number forwarding service.
 This lets you automatically redirect calls from one number to another, and is helpful for anyone who ever wants to ensure that their missed calls still reach somebody (such as a secretary, for example).

-That’s just one example of the many ways you can use MDM to benefit everyone in your company.
+This is just one example of the many ways you can use MDM to benefit everyone in your company.

 Why You Need MDM?